-Donating to a charity shop has a significant impact in helping support the charity, but also in preventing perfectly wearable clothes and other goods going to landfill as waste.
+Donating to a charity shop also stops reusable goods from going to landfill as waste.

-All charity shops will take donations in the shop.
-Just bring your donation along with a strong bag, carrier or cardboard box.
+All charity shops take donations in the shop.
+Bring them in a strong bag, carrier or cardboard box.

-Please make sure your donations are clean, and unbroken.
-Dirty, broken or items beyond repair will be a cost to the charity shop to dispose of.
-If in doubt give your local charity shop a call.
+- Dirty, broken or items beyond repair will cost the charity shop to dispose of

 Most charity shops will accept donations of the following: